fleschutz/csv2hpp/README.md

 CSV2HPP Converter
 =================

-**This command-line utility converts the content of a .CSV file (comma-separated values) into a header file to be used in C/C++ software projects.
+**This command-line utility converts the content of a .CSV file (comma-separated values) into a header file for C/C++ software projects.
 Afterward, #include the resulting header file and immediately start to develop on a structured, well-formed dataset (and skip error-prone steps like file delivering, loading, parsing, converting, and checking).**

 ▶️ Usage
 ---------